ankita2195/ankita2195/README.md

 ## ⚡ Fun Facts

-- 📐 I come from a **Commerce background** — which means I think about margins, CAC, LTV, and churn *before* I open a dataset
+- 📐 I come from a **Commerce background**, which means I think about margins, CAC, LTV, and churn *before* I open a dataset
 - 🔍 I'm the person who questions *why* a metric changed before assuming what the chart shows is the full story
-- 💬 I believe the most underrated data skill is **explaining your findings clearly** — and I've made it a priority
+- 💬 I believe the most underrated data skill is **explaining your findings clearly**, and I've made it a priority
 - 🌱 Currently building personal projects to explore **marketing analytics** and **A/B testing**
 - ☕ Best ideas come mid-coffee, right before a pivot table clicks into place